hsnee/PyCon2020_DataVisualizationTutorial/README.md

 ## PyCon 2020
-This is a tutorial as part of PyCon 2020 https://us.pycon.com The presentation page is https://us.pycon.org/2020/schedule/presentation/74/ This tutorial has become a fully online tutorial due to PyCon moving to an online format due to CoViD-19
+This is a tutorial as part of PyCon 2020 https://us.pycon.com The presentation page is https://us.pycon.org/2020/schedule/presentation/74/ This tutorial has become a fully online tutorial due to PyCon moving to an online format due to CoViD-19.
+The video is published at https://www.youtube.com/watch?v=cNXioWhEeJc

 ## Author
 This tutorial is written by Husni Almoubayyed.